permitio/opal/docs/HOWTO/track_an_api_bundle_server.md

-# Policy syncing with api bundle repo
+# Policy syncing from API

-This document describes how to change policy syncing feature of OPAL (policy-code and static data) from the default git to API bundle server.
+This document describes how to change policy syncing feature of OPAL (policy-code and static data) from the default git to an API server that exposes tar bundles.

-## How policy syncing works
+We have a [docker compose example file](https://github.com/authorizon/opal/blob/master/docker/docker-compose-api-policy-source-example.yml) configured with an api policy source that we will explore in detail [later in this guide](#compose-example).

-### 1) OPAL Server takes its bundle from the API bundle server
+## How policy syncing from an API server works

 The OPAL server is configured to get its data from API bundle server, extract the bundle, and sync it to the clients.
 The API server must have a `bundle.tar.gz` file and be able to serve it to the OPAL server.
 The OPAL server will always aspire to keep the most up-to-date "state" of the bundle supplied by the bundle server.